raylutz/audit-engine-docsite/docs/user-guide/sending_data.md

 Level 2 is available to any election district, and is not reliant on the capabilities of voting machines or scanners.

 1. Create each *hash manifest* file as in Level 1.
-2. Submit the hash manifest file to a third-party transparency service, such as [DataTrails.ai](https://DataTrails.ai), so it can be logged into a immutable log, and date established.
+2. Submit the hash manifest file to a third-party transparency service, such as [DataTrails.ai](https://DataTrails.ai), so it can be logged into an immutable log, and date established.
 By doing this, we know the hash manifest was submitted on that date.
 All files listed in the hash manifest cannot be changed after that date without the possibility of detection.
 3. Publish the link to the transparency service on the posting service (such as a website) so the hash manifest file can be checked with the immutable log.
 4. Henceforth, anyone can drag and drop the hash manifest file on the transparency service and it will be checked with the original version.